Read your latest personalised notifications

-In 2015, the SIC launched 2 new initiatives : Snapshot Surveys and Patient Surveys
+In 2015, the EHRA Scientifc Initiatives Committee (SIC) launched two new initiatives : Snapshot Surveys and Patient Surveys.

-The Snap Shot Survey will be used to map the daily Cardiac Electrophysiology (EP) practice in Europe, but unlike online EP Wire Surveys, the Snap Shot Surveys are based on individual studies and at an individual level.It is a limited survey (25 questions max) including consecutive patients for 2-4 weeks.
+The Snap Shot Survey is used to map the daily Cardiac Electrophysiology (EP) practice in Europe, but unlike online EP Wire Surveys, the Snap Shot Surveys are based on individual studies and at an individual level.It is a limited survey (25 questions max) including consecutive patients for 2-8 weeks.

-The SIC will be launching a new snapshot survey on April 13, over a period of 2 months in the 6 following countries : France, Germany, Italy, Poland, Netherlands and UK.
+The SIC launched a new snapshot survey in April 2017, over a period of 2 months in the 6 following countries : France, Germany, Italy, Poland, Netherlands and UK.

-The topic tackled will be 'Subcutaneous Implantable Cardioverter Defibrillator Implantation'.
+The topic tackled was 'Subcutaneous Implantable Cardioverter Defibrillator Implantation'.

 It is a questionnaire available on Internet dedicated to the patients.

-The link to the questionnaire will be handed out to the patients (ambulatory or hospitalised) by nurses or doctors to be completed anonymously.
+The link to the questionnaire is handed out to the patients (ambulatory or hospitalised) by nurses or doctors to be completed anonymously.

 The SIC undertook a patient survey in November 2016, over a period of 2 months in the following countries : Denmark, France, Italy, Norway, Poland, Romania, Spain and Sweden.